Niraj-Lunavat/Artificial-Intelligence/README.md

 -----
 ### Contributing
 Have anything in mind that you think is awesome and would fit in this list?
-Feel free to send a [pull request] (https://github.com/Niraj-Lunavat/Cheat-Sheets/pulls).
+Feel free to send a [pull request](https://github.com/Niraj-Lunavat/Cheat-Sheets/pulls).